 - In The Three Kings: Hunt the Three Kings were the most powerful mages of their era and were also the rulers of Egypt.
 In the current era it's hinted that not only are they very powerful to the point of stopping the genocide against the mages but that eventually they're going to be in charge of the mages.

 - In Prison Island Break Vector is at the top of a criminal empire and he's just as dangerous if not more so as his subordinates.
-Justified because he had to climb his way to the top, he wouldn't be in that position if he wasn't Badass.
+Justified because he had to climb his way to the top, he wouldn't be in that position if he wasn't badass.

 - Pony POV Series:

 - There's Celestia and Luna, as always, who in this setting are Physical Goddesses with tremendous power.
 However, we find out they're only two out of a large group of Alicorns (though they're the only ones who rule ponies directly) and later meet their Big Goods, Their Parents, the Father of All Alicorns and Fauna Luster, who are described as being so powerful that they're not even capable of manifesting directly in the mortal plain (though they can use Avatars).
 Discord also turns out to be one of a group of Draconequi (though he's the only one who's actually evil and the strongest) who answer to their own Elders, Havoc and Entropy, who are on the same level as the Alicorn Elders.
 Havoc himself entered a war between the two groups using an Avatar with only a faction of his power, that was still far stronger than Discord is!
+The one time we actually see them fight they completely demolish four beings specifically intended to kill them.

 - There's also Queen Tiamat, the ruler of the Dragons and what seems to be their patron Goddess.
 When the Dragons were considering quitting the Dragon-Hooviet War due to taking too many losses, Tiamat herself stepped in and Curbstomped the entire Hooviet army, leaving half the country burning ruin and willingly stopping just short of burning their capital to the ground.
 It should be noted that she did this because she considers all Dragonkind her treasure and was supremely ticked off at what the Hooviets had done.
+Her husband, King Bahamut, is equal in power and authority.

 - Shining Armor qualifies, being a very powerful when it comes to his shield magic (though he's a horrible shot).
 Same can be said for Master Chief Spartan (the leader of the Air Naval Calvary of Cadence's guard), who went on a Foe-Tossing Charge during a fight with the Hooviets.